cherylchao6/JVN_Database/README.md

 # JVN_Database
-An intuitive dashboard empowering teams with efficient project management tools.
+An intuitive dashboard empowering teams with efficient project management tools for Justice Video Network (JVN) of Ontario Service (Canada).

 ## Overview
 Due to the reliance on Excel for managing various project progress and related data, information was often scattered across different files.
 Worse still, employees frequently had to update a project’s status across multiple sheets, leading to inconsistencies in data.
 As a software engineer, I found this situation frustrating, so I decided to design this project.
 It offers an intuitive and straightforward system for employees to manage data efficiently, helping to streamline collaboration across different teams.